 Navigate to the dockerfile and build the dockerfile to create it into image using this command. docker build -t myImage:1.0.
 Note: this is used to give name and assign a version to the image we create.
 If not like that we can create an image using command docker build .
 Note: In the directory we are building dockerfile using the command (docker build .) we need to take care that all the files and directories in that folder are going to be built and sent to daeymon.
 So good practice is to move dockerfile into an empty directory and then build it there.

 Verify that the image is created by using the command docker images.
 Moreover we can also try and run our image.

 Architecture of docker

+Docker client